USS Romeo: Vicksburg and Yazoo City

-Romeo returned to the Yazoo River on February 6, 1863, and then participated in the Yazoo Pass Expedition.
+Romeo returned to the Yazoo River on February 6, 1863, and afterwards participated in the Yazoo Pass Expedition.
+Along with other vessels under the command of Watson Smith, Romeo arrived at Helena on February 12; at this time Union soldiers were still working on clearing obstructions from Yazoo Pass.
+Once Smith received word that the removal of the obstructions was mostly complete, his vessels moved downriver from Helena to the Yazoo Pass area; by the afternoon of February 21, Romeo, five other warships, and several supply vessels had entered Moon Lake through a cut between the lake and the Mississippi River.
+Romeo and the other tinclads assigned to the operation were dispersed through the column of ships, in order to guard the transports and assist the coal barges in traversing the pass.
+The path of the Union expedition ran from Moon Lake through Old Pass into the Coldwater River.
+Moving through the waterways was difficult.
+Some of the vessels were damaged by thick vegetation that lined the waterways; Romeo had both of her chimneys knocked off.
 As part of the expedition, she was involved in the fighting along the Fort Pemberton area on the Tallahatchie River from March 11 through 23.
+Romeo and the other tinclads USS Petrel and USS Signal were loaded with troops, with plans of bringing the troops forward to storm Fort Pemberton if a Union effort on March 16 could knock out the Confederate guns, but the Confederate guns were not silenced and the landing did not occur.

-During the expedition, Romeo had both of her chimneys knocked off.
-On April 18, Acting Volunteer Lieutenant John V. Johnston was transferred to Romeo to take command of the vessel.
-In late April, Romeo was part of a feint designed to draw Confederate attention from the primary Union movement further downstream at Grand Gulf, Mississippi.
-Through the rest of the Vicksburg campaign, Romeo provided naval support, engaging Confederate troops at river landings to help cut off the city.
+Acting Volunteer Lieutenant John V. Johnston was ordered to take command of Romeo on April 18.
+On April 29 and April 30, Romeo was part of a feint designed to draw Confederate attention from the primary Union movement further downstream.
+During the continuing operations against Vicksburg, Romeo provided naval support, engaging Confederate troops at river landings to help cut off the city.
 On May 19, once Union land forces had reached the vicinity of Vicksburg, Romeo was part of a Union naval force that ascended the Yazoo River to open up contact with the army positions.
 The next day, she returned to the Mississippi River.
-June 6 saw the appearance of Romeo and the tinclad USS Petrel play a role in causing Confederate forces to abandon a planned assault on Young's Point.
+On the morning of June 7, the appearance of Romeo and Petrel played a role in causing Confederate forces to abandon a planned assault on Young's Point.
 In mid-June, the tinclads were assigned identifying numbers to be painted on their pilothouses; Romeo was given the number 3.
-On June 29, she fired on Confederate raiding forces in a stage of the Battle of Goodrich's Landing.
+On June 29, she fired on Confederate raiding forces during part of the Battle of Goodrich's Landing.
 Late on July 2, Confederate forces in the Donaldsonville, Louisiana, area deployed an artillery battery to ambush Union shipping.
 Not long after deploying, the transport Iberville came past the ambush point.
 Confederate artillery fire disabled Iberville, but Romeo then passed through the area escorting another transport.
 The two transports were able to escape while Romeo engaged the battery.
+Vicksburg surrendered on July 4.